dginst/crypto-index/README.md

 4) Quarter Weights computation

   The weights computation is performed for each quarter on the day before the board meeting day.
-  The first step is to leave out from the ewma dataframe all the cryptoassets that have been ideintified as non eligible with the logic matrices; done that the code simply find the relative weights of the cryptoassets ewma: these are the weights of the next quarter.
+  The first step is to leave out from the ewma dataframe all the cryptoassets that have been ideintified as non eligible with the logic matrices; done that the code simply finds the relative weights of the cryptoassets ewma: these are the weights of the next quarter.

 5) Synthetic Market Cap computation